Bootstrapping Your Account

 }

-# Create a VPC with a specific ID that your code references
+# Create a VPC that your code references

 resource "aws_vpc" "shared" {